 Car Parking

 Welcome to the WWL Car Parking Information Page.
-Throughout 2025, we will be implementing a number of changes and developments that will take place across our Trust sites, in particular the Royal Albert Edward Infirmary (RAEI), to allow for an improved patient, visitor and staff experience and to improve our car parking provision.
+Throughout 2025, we will be implementing a number of changes and developments that will take place across our Trust sites, in particular the Royal Albert Edward Infirmary (RAEI), Wigan, to allow for an improved patient, visitor and staff experience and to improve our car parking provision.

 We recognise that finding somewhere to park can be an essential part of attending our hospitals and clinics so to help with this, we are making changes and investments in a number of areas and have an ongoing trust wide project to provide a much-improved car parking solution for all, including: